 Mixpanel, mobile and voice analytics

-Mixpanel specializes in mobile and voice searches.
-With detailed metrics, this tool is geared towards marketing research and incorporates machine learning features to analyze user behavior and allow you to spot your strengths and weaknesses.
+Mixpanel specialises in mobile and voice searches.
+With detailed metrics, this tool is geared towards marketing research and incorporates machine learning features to analyse user behavior and allow you to spot your strengths and weaknesses.

-They highlight their engagement and retention, funnel and A / B tests analytics.
-The free plan allows you to analyze up to 1,000 users per month and stores the data for 90 days.
+They highlight their engagement and retention, funnel and A/B tests analytics.
+The free plan allows you to analyse up to 1,000 users per month and stores the data for 90 days.

 We hope these reviews are helpful to you.
-Currently there is a wide offer of analytical tools and the possibilities to choose the one that best suits your needs are almost endless.
+Nowadays there is a wide range of analytical tools available and the lsit of possibilities which best fit your needs is almost endless.
 At BCM we can help you find the ideal software for your project and interpret the results to grow your business.